libcellml/tutorials/tutorials/hh_tutorial3/index.rst

 .. container:: useful

-    :api:`Model class<Model>`
+    :api:`Model class <Model>`

-    - component("componentName", true) will search for the component's name in the whole of the encapsulation hierarchy.
+    - :api:`component <Model?fName=component>` ("componentName", true) will search for the component's name in the whole of the encapsulation hierarchy.

-    :api:`Component class<Component>`
+    :api:`Component class <Component>`

-    - addComponent
+    - :api:`addComponent <Component?fName=addComponent>`

     Tutorial functions

-    - printEncapsulation will output just the names of the components, nested in their encapsulation hierarchy.
+    - :code:`printEncapsulation` will output just the names of the components, nested in their encapsulation hierarchy.

 .. container:: dothis